-Bishop Reddall arrived in the diocese committed to being an attentive pastor to her clergy, building connections and relationships between all regions of the diocese, cultivating a sense of joy and vitality in diocesan events and mission, and expanding evangelism in Hispanic communities, both in Spanish and in English.
+Bishop Reddall arrived in the diocese committed to being an attentive pastor to her clergy, building connections and relationships between all regions of the diocese, cultivating a sense of joy and vitality in diocesan events and mission, and expanding evangelism in Hispanic and Latino communities, both in Spanish and in English.
 Since becoming bishop she has been especially active in enhancing the diocese’s work on antiracism and creation care and deepening its commitment to refugees and immigrants.

 A collaborative leader, the bishop works to build consensus when making difficult decisions through broad consultation and shared prayer.
-She believes that one aspect of her work as bishop is modeling civil, loving discourse in a polarized world.
+She believes that one aspect of her work is modeling civil, loving discourse in a polarized world.
 “Arizona is truly a borderland–an intersection of so many different groups and ideas,” she has written.
 “Jesus calls us to always remember that we are to love our enemies, not destroy them.”

 Bishop Reddall grew up in California, graduated from Yale University in 1997 with a degree in Theater Studies, and joined the Episcopal Urban Intern Program, now known as Episcopal Service Corps, in Los Angeles before entering the seminary.
 She has one child, Nathan.